ImangazalievM/material-prefs/README.md

 ## 🔥 Usage

-To start using the library you need to do 3simple steps:
+To start using the library you need to do 3 simple steps:
 1. Add `MaterialPreferencesView` in your layout
 2. Provide preferences storage:<br>
     3.1 Default storage - `DefaultPreferencesStorage`<br>
     3.1 Any custom storage which implements the `PreferencesStorage` interface
-3. Builds prefs screen via MaterialPrefs DSL
+3. Build prefs screen via MaterialPrefs DSL

 If want to use `DefaultPreferencesStorage` you have to provide initial values through `DefaultValuesContainer`.